 After this dark period in my life, I started studying Arabic and began to draw more intensely than before.
 By the end of the sixties, I had exhibitions in well-known galleries in Amsterdam and elsewhere.

-Huub’s dark, haunting, and intense work can currently be found in a huge number of museum collections all over the world, including: The Guislain Museum in Belgium, Musee de la Creation Franche in France, Outsider-Bildwelten by Sammlung Demirel in Germany and the Tamarack Gallery in Michigan.
+Huub’s dark, haunting, and intense work can currently be found in a huge number of museum collections all over the world, including: The Guislain Museum in Belgium, Musee de la Creation Franche in France and the Outsider-Bildwelten by Sammlung Demirel in Germany.
 Niessen has also given one-man exhibitions in Amsterdam, Eindhoven and London.

 Do you want to contact Huub Niessen?
 Or are you interested in one of his drawings shown on this site?